PlanetaryScience4All EPEC-EPSC 4-minute video contest: Call for PhD students and early career researchers

 Choose a good title to make your video stand out.

-You can use whatever device you have available to record your video – your phone, your laptop, a camera… it’s up to you.
+You can use whatever device you have available to record your video – your phone, laptop, a camera… it’s up to you.
 An easy method is to use a video-conferencing service (like Zoom) with you as the sole participant, but you may find other creative solutions.
 And unlike a live presentation, you have the chance for multiple “takes” before sending us your video!
 You can edit, adapt and add as many (or few) effects as you wish.

 Are there prizes?